Question: Is there any room for personality on a lawyer’s Internet biography, or should it be all business?

 Dorothy Rausa is the director of marketing & business development at Carothers DiSante & Freudenberger LLP, a statewide California labor, employment and immigration law firm.
 With over two decades of experience in legal administration and marketing, she leads the marketing and business development efforts for all five offices.
 She can be reached at firstname.lastname@example.org or follow her on Twitter at @RausaDotCom.

-It is fundamentally important for your biography to be well-written and professional, compliment the core values of your firm and its brand, and emphasize the traits that make you objectively distinguishable from your competitor.
+It is fundamentally important for your biography to be well-written and professional, complement the core values of your firm and its brand, and emphasize the traits that make you objectively distinguishable from your competitor.
 However, it is equally important to connect with your reader on a personal level – after all – they are interested in hiring a person, not buying a product.

 Use your opening paragraph to connect with your reader.
 Use your personality to lend a voice to your photograph, enhance your standard professional qualifications, and demonstrate who you are as a person as well as a practitioner.
 While you can incorporate personality anywhere in your biography, including an ‘Interests’ list or a video blog, the first paragraph is the paragraph that is read most often and may have the most impact.